 CDS 873 Advanced Articulation and Phonology Disorders.
 (3) I. Prerequisites: admission to communication disorders and sciences program or by departmental permission.
 Study of the research and principles associated with symptomatology, etiology, diagnosis, and treatment of articulation and phonological disorders.
 Issues related to accent enhancement and modification, including assessment and intervention are explored.
+Minimum of three hours field/clinical experiences required.

 CDS 874 Graduate Practicum: Speech-Language Pathology.
 (3) A. Prerequisite: admission to communication disorders and sciences program or by departmental permission.
 Supervised clinical practice in speech-language pathology.
 Must be retaken for a total of nine hours for the MA degree.
+Minimum of 145 field/ clinical experience hours required across three semesters.